enasequence/pipelite/README.md

   process re-prioritisation.
 Default value: 10 minutes
 - pipelite.advanced.processQueueMaxRefreshFrequency: the maximum frequency for process queue to be refreshed to allow process re-prioritisation.
 Default value: 4 hours
-- pipelite.advanced.processQueueMinReplenishFrequency: the minimum frequency for process queue to be replenished.
-  Default value: 10 minutes
 - pipelite.advanced.processQueuePriorityPolicy: the process queue prioritisation policy.
 Default value: BALANCED
 - pipelite.advanced.mailLogBytes: the maximum number of log bytes in mail for failed stage executions